GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

-The Chrome team is investigating ways to more reliably [update the app badge in the background](https://github.com/w3c/badging/blob/master/explainer.md#background-updates), and would like to hear from you.
-Let them know what would work best for your use case by commenting on the
+The Chrome team is investigating ways to more reliably [update the app badge in the background](https://github.com/w3c/badging/blob/master/explainer.md#background-updates), and wants to hear from you.
+Let them know what works best for your use case by commenting on the
 [Notification Background Updates](https://github.com/w3c/badging/issues/28)
 issue.